Cheese facility aims to bolster Imperial County branding | The Desert Review

 “We achieved our health certificate two and half weeks ago,” said Tung.
 “So we are ready to go.”

-The company’s approach to hiring employees, according to Tung, involved selecting candidates whose employment might benefit more than just themselves.
+The company’s approach to hiring, according to Tung, involved selecting candidates whose employment might benefit more than just themselves.

 “We choose people that would make the biggest difference in Imperial County — men with children, women with children, that kind of thing — rather than single men who we thought might be very good, but we can’t make a big impact in the County like that.”